TailorHub-Mad/senior-backend-challenge/README.md

 1. **Postman (or Insomnia) collection** covering every required endpoint, with ready-to-use variables/environments targeting the local backend.
 Ship the collection inside the repo (e.g. `docs/tailor.postman_collection.json`) so we can import it directly.
 2. **Hexagonal architecture + DDD with CQS**: keep a clear split between domain/application/infrastructure layers and model commands/queries explicitly.
 Frameworks such as **NestJS** are recommended because they ease these patterns (modules, providers, CQRS package), but you may use another stack as long as the architecture is evident and documented.
+3. **Documentation**: provide clear, reproducible guidance to run, test and understand your solution (README updates, Swagger, Postman envs, diagrams, etc.).
+We should be able to follow your instructions end-to-end without guessing.
-3. **Postgres database**: the API must run against Postgres populated with the canonical seed provided here.
+4. **Postgres database**: the API must run against Postgres populated with the canonical seed provided here.
 Use the included `docker-compose.yml` and `postgres/init.sql` snapshot to stay aligned.

 ## Backend

-We have a simple SQLite database with some tables.
+We have a simple database with some tables.
 Create a an API with the following endpoints:
 At Tailor, we use TypeScript, Express and NestJS for our projects, but feel free to use any other framework you are comfortable with (as long as the architecture described above is respected).